carloscastellanos/teaching/480/Spring 2025/workshops/workshop1.md

 - Test on your smartphone or tablet:
 - Common Issues:
     - Marker not detected: Ensure good lighting and visibility.
-    - Scene Not Loading: Check browser compatibility (e.g. allow use of camera, etc) or console errors
+    - Scene not loading: Check browser compatibility (e.g. allow use of camera, etc) or console errors

 ## Step 6: Wrap-Up and Q&A
 - Discuss potential applications of AR.js and A-Frame in arts and culture.